LIVING ON THE GOLD COAST

 There are so many unique tours and experiences on the Gold Coast that include: Tours through the magical Hinterland; Four-wheel-drive and eco tours; Sightseeing tours through the City, Canals, and Broadwater; Shopping tours; Night tours to view Australian native animals; Cruises by catamaran, replica tall ship or luxury cruiser.
 If you need additional information on the Gold Coast simply visit—Gold Coast Tourism Bureau www.goldcoasttourism.com.au

 Students and their dependent family members who were granted a student visa on or after 26 April 2008 have permission to work.
-Students and dependent family members who were granted a student visa before 26 April 2008 and have not yet applied for permission to work may only apply for permission to work after they have started their course in Australia.

 Students and their dependent family members with permission to work must not undertake work until the main student visa holder has started their course in Australia.
 They are limited to 40 hours work per fortnight while their course is in session but may work unlimited hours during formal holiday periods.